Yellow-Bellied Sapsucker

 Life Cycle

-When sapsuckers drill too many holes in any one tree, they can girdle it, cutting off the flow of sap to the branches, possibly killing the tree.
-This is more of a problem in northern states, but when it happens in orchards and other trees important to humans, it can be a problem.
+When sapsuckers drill too many holes in any one tree, especially in small trees, they can girdle it, cutting off the flow of sap to the branches, possibly killing the tree.
+This is more of a problem with birch trees in northern states, but when it happens in orchards and other trees important to humans, it can be a problem.
+In most cases, these woodpeckers do not cause serious damage to mature trees.

 Title